Emanation Graph: A Plane Geometric Spanner with Steiner Points: Experimental Comparison

 \section{Experimental Comparison}

 In this section we compare SEG with graphs generated with Delaunay triangulation: constrained~\cite{shewchuk96b} and normal.
+A normal Delaunay triangulation on a given set of points in general position is defined using the empty circle condition, i.e., three points form a triangle if and only if the interior of the circumcircle does not enclose any point of the pointset.
+The constrained Delaunay triangulation~\cite{shewchuk96b} is generated by setting a minimum angle constraint, where Steiner points are added to guarantee all angles to be above the specified constraint.

-We generated three sample data sets~\cite{Git}, each containing $1000$ random Newman\_ Watts\_Strogatz small world graphs using NetworkX~\cite{netX}.
-All the graphs in a data set contains the same number of nodes.
+We generated three datasets (Rand1, Rand2 and Rand3) using NetworkX~\cite{netX}, each containing $1000$ random Newman\_ Watts\_Strogatz small world graphs.
+All the graphs in a data set contain the same number of nodes.
 Thus the three data sets contain graphs of size $100$, $500$, and $1000$.
 We generated the layout for all these graphs using the fast multi-pole multilevel (FMMM) layout~\cite{fmmm}.
-Aside from experimenting on randomly generated data, we also tried SEG on two commonly used data sets: \emph{Locations of 1000 Most Populated Cities} and \emph{US Airports}~\cite{Git2}.
+Aside from experimenting on randomly generated data~\cite{Git}, we also tried SEG on two commonly used data sets: \emph{Locations of 1000 Most Populated Cities} and \emph{US Airports}~\cite{Git2}.

-Figure~\ref{fig:comparison} demonstrates our output on one of the sample data set of size 100, for a SEG along with normal, 22.5$^{\circ}$ and 33$^{\circ}$ constrained Delaunay triangulations, which are the exact configurations we used for this comparison.
-Figure~\ref{fig:comparison3} depicts SEG and the corresponding constrained Delaunay triangulations for a sample of size 1000.
+Figure~\ref{fig:comparison} demonstrates our output on one of the sample data set of size 100, for a SEG of grade 2 along with normal, 22.5$^{\circ}$ and 33$^{\circ}$ constrained Delaunay triangulations, which are the exact configurations we used for this comparison.
+Figure~\ref{fig:comparison3} depicts SEG of grade 2 and the corresponding constrained Delaunay triangulations for a sample of size 1000.

-Although one would like to have angular constraints higher than 33$^{\circ}$ and close to what emanation graph gives, but the algorithm for constrained Delaunay triangulation doesn't guarantee an exit for larger angular resolutions.
+Although one would like to have angular constraints higher than 33$^{\circ}$ and close to what emanation graph gives, the algorithm for constrained Delaunay triangulation does not guarantee termination for larger angular resolutions.
 We used Triangle~\cite{Triangle} to compute the Delaunay triangulations.